pantheon-systems/documentation/source/content/guides/account-mgmt/traffic/05-remedy.md

 editpath: docs/guides/account-mgmt/traffic/05-remedy.md
 reviewed: "2022-09-19"
 ---
-[Traffic Limits and Overages](/traffic-limits) explains what Pantheon considers billable traffic as shown in the [Dashboard Metrics](/guides/legacy-dashboard/metrics).

 This doc introduces some of the methods Pantheon offers to help troubleshoot traffic incidents and optimize traffic efficiency.

 ## Review the NGINX Access Log